 True Fantasy is about love, justice, adventure, and wisdom, all of which is demonstrated through lack of example in Ice and Fire.

 Ice is cold and treacherous, fire is hot and ruthless.
 GOOD RIDDANCE."

 I henceforth name George R.R.
-Martin the Anti-Tolkien, and his A Song of Ice and Fire series Corrupted Fantasy.
+Martin the Anti-Tolkien and his A Song of Ice and Fire series a treachery to the High Fantasy.